microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 Now, to test and run it locally you need to create the `local.settings.json` file and copy the content of the `local.settings.json.template` file into it.

-Then you need to set the `AZURE_REDIS_CONNECTION_STRING` environment variable to the connection string of your Azure Managed Redis and update the `CATALOG_API_URL` with the url of APIM endpoint for the Catalog API.
+Then you need to set the `AZURE_REDIS_CONNECTION`-prefixed environment variables to the connection details of your Azure Managed Redis and update the `CATALOG_API_URL` with the url of APIM endpoint for the Catalog API.

 The connection string for your Azure Managed Redis can be found in the Azure Portal.
 Select your Azure Managed Redis resource and in the left menu, click on **Access keys**.
 Then copy the value of the `Primary connection string` into your `local.settings.json` file.